 Annual Finance Reports

 District of Mission Annual Reports (including audited financial statements) are prepared in accordance with sections 98 and 99 of the Community Charter and are to be presented at a public meeting each year.
-The draft 2019 Annual Report is now available for viewing and will be going to Council on July 20th.
+The 2019 Annual Report is now available for viewing and went to the Regular Council Meeting of Council on July 20th, 2020.
 See below for links to prior Annual Reports.

 The District of Mission has submitted its Annual Report and audited financial statements to the GFOA (Government Finance Officers Association of the United States and Canada) to be considered for their annual Canadian Award for Financial Reporting program.
 We are proud to say that we have been awarded the Canadian Award for Financial Reporting for our Annual Reports since 2006.

 The Canadian Award for Financial Reporting program was established to encourage municipal governments throughout Canada to publish high quality financial reports and to provide peer recognition and technical guidance for officials preparing these reports.

 In order to be awarded a Canadian Award for Financial Reporting, a government unit must publish an easily readable and efficiently organized annual financial report, whose contents conform to program standards.
 Such reports should go beyond the minimum requirements of generally accepted accounting principles and demonstrate an effort to clearly communicate the municipal government’s financial picture, enhance an understanding of financial reporting by municipal governments, and address user needs.